-Uppity Bike Commuters Collective asks the question “Why are bicycles seen as such an invasion of space that people feel compelled to harm others who are riding bicycles?”
-The seeds of the UBCC were planted through an incident that occurred when I was working as a bike messenger in Philadelphia.
+The Uppity Bike Commuters Collective asks the question “Why do people feel compelled to harm others who are riding bicycles?”
+The seeds of the UBCC were planted through an incident that occurred while working as a bike messenger in Philadelphia.
 An automobile driver rode up next to me at a stop sign and shouted, “ Aren’t you all Uppity!!
-Riding your bike in the street!! ” Years later, after a colleague was run off the road by a Fed Ex truck; thoughts arrived towards making art about the bicycling transportation experience.
-These ideas were shared with a circle of fellow bicyclists.
-We decided to satirize an attitude directed towards us.
-Turning a negative into a positive, the Uppity Bike Commuters Collective was created.
-Unifying 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(s).
+Riding your bike in the street!! ” This stuck in my memory for many years.
+Later while living in San Francisco, a colleague was run off the road by a Fed Ex truck.
+Ideas arrived towards making art addressing the bicycling transportation experience.
+These thoughts were shared with a circle of fellow bicyclists.
+Turning the tables, we decided to celebrate our lives on bicycles.
+The Uppity Bike Commuters Collective was created.
+Featuring 5 core members: Professor Crank, Dr. K, The Unicorn, Notorious D.A.V., and Mr. Bubble(S).

-The Uppity Bike Commuters Collective makes a statement for the necessity of bicycle transportation while investigating American Classism.
-Since the System of Enclosure, Privatization and Common ( Public ) Space has been contested.
-American Culture predominantly displays its values through transportation.
-Morality, Body Politics and Capital all play a role.
-Living within a culture whose only ethic is production, consensus usually results in the view that a bicycle doesn’t belong.
-The UBCC ( UBC for short ) presents bicycle transportation as an essential element for the democratic functionality of Public Space.
-We also promote the bicycle as a catalyst for creating community, the ability to create personal space, and the agency to de-accelerate through “unproductive” production.
-By interacting with and (re) – creating these scenarios through printmaking, Uppity Bike Commuters Collective unveils cultural mechanisms, creates dialogue and encourages connections of shared experience.
+The Uppity Bike Commuters Collective advocates for the necessity of Bicycle Transportation while analyzing a societal perception directed towards us.
+Since the System of Enclosure, privatization and public space has been contested.
+Class, Morality, Identity and Body Politics all play a role.
+Living within a culture whose predominant ethos is production, a bicycle is viewed as less than.
+In contrast, the UBCC ( UBC for short ) presents bicycle transportation as an essential element for the democratic functionality of public space.
+We also promote the bicycle as agency for independence, solidarity and autonomy.
+Bicycles are also a catalyst for creating community, plus the ability to create personal space.
+By interacting with and (re) – creating these scenarios through printmaking, the Uppity Bike Commuters Collective unveils cultural mechanisms and creates dialogue as well as connections of shared experience.

 Copyright Uppity Bike Commuters Collective 2019